 Options and the Lack Thereof

 With aging often comes a decrease in options that we might have otherwise enjoyed.
 Our decisions may now be limited considerably, simply by the fact that fewer alternatives are available.
-Here’s just one of many a story…
+Here’s a small sampling of many a story…

 How about the person who has supported his/her partner financially, emotionally, and physically for thirty years, only to have the partner leave for someone new and fresh?